-A degree level vocational training in professional prop making leading to potential careers in theatre, film, television, window display, model animation, community arts, museum installation and replication work.
+This vocational training course in professional prop making can lead to a career in all areas of the entertainment industry, including theatre, film and television, as well as window display, model animation, community arts, museum installation and replication work.

-You will attend classes and workshops in design interpretation, technical drawing, sculpting, mould making, casting, fibre glass and plaster work, vacuum forming, paint effects, construction, welding and polystyrene carving.
-Working with professional designers and as part of a production team, you will produce props for public productions at Central, or an external industry event.
-You will also develop text analysis and research skills, and an understanding of the wider context of the practice.
+Students take classes and workshops in design interpretation, technical drawing, sculpting, mould making, casting, fibre glass and plaster work, vacuum forming, paint effects, construction, welding and polystyrene carving.
+Working with professional designers and as part of a production team, they will produce props for a public show at Central, or an external industry event.
+Students will also develop text analysis and research skills, and an understanding of the wider context of their practice.

-This year covers sessions and workshops in body padding, advanced mould making, silicone and resin work, advanced sculpting, fabrication and model making.
-You will further develop your skills in design interpretation, time management, self-management and budgeting, and also head a team to develop management skills.
-You will undertake further industry placements and continue to develop research skills.
+In this year there are skills sessions and workshops in body padding, advanced mould making, silicone and resin work, advanced sculpting, fabrication and model making.
+Students will further develop their skills in design interpretation, time management, self-management and budgeting, and also head a team in order to develop management skills.
+They will also undertake further industry placements and continue to develop research skills.

-You will take on the role of Head of Department, managing fellow students producing props for productions and continuing to coordinate with other members of the creative and production teams.
-You will have the opportunity to develop a personal project to showcase at the summer term exhibition and extend further links with the industry through placement work.
-The focus will be on developing specialist skills to inform strategies for future practice beyond Central, including developing a strong media profile.
+Third year students develop themselves further by taking on the role of Head of Department, managing fellow students producing props for productions, and continuing to coordinate with other members of the creative and production teams.
+They will have the opportunity to develop a personal project to showcase at the summer term exhibition, and to develop further links with the industry through placement work.
+The focus for this year is on developing specialist skills to inform strategies for future practice beyond Central, which include developing a strong media profile.

-Through placements from the second year, Prop Making students work on a range of outcomes including film work, theatre, community arts, museum installation, television productions and window displays.
-You will benefit from established links with some of the best prop making and associated companies and entertainment practitioners in the UK and beyond, including English National Opera, MDM Props Ltd, The Unicorn Theatre, Madame Tussauds, Elstree Studios, Royal Opera House, Emergency Exit Arts, Kinetica, Asylum Models & Effects, Chameleon Visual, Millington Associates, Neil Corbould Special Effects, Manta Ray, and Whetton & Grosch.
+This course has established links with some of the best prop making and associated companies and entertainment practitioners in the UK and beyond, such as English National Opera, White Horse Theatre in Germany, Unicorn Theatre, Madame Tussauds, Merlin Entertainments, Endemol Productions, Elstree Studios, Emergency Exit Arts, Kinetica, Asylum Models & Effects, Millington Associates, Neil Corbould Special Effects, Manta Ray and Whetton & Grosch.

 3 A Levels at BBC, BTEC ND: DDM.